Asylum seekers in the U.S. are:

 - Displaced people fleeing violence and persecution in their home countries

 - Requesting sanctuary individually, unlike refugees who are invited and resettled by the U.S. State Department

 - From many different countries, but the families CASP will most likely invite are from Guatemala, Honduras, or El Salvador.

-What happens to asylum seekers after they arrive in the U.S.?
+What happens (in general) to asylum seekers after they arrive in the U.S.?

 - They are detained in locked facilities for an uncertain period.